ckormanyos/e_float-2021/README.md

   - `E_FLOAT_TEST_PI_ALGOS_TESTS` exercises four different variations of iterative, sub-quadratically converging million digit pi calculations.

-## History
+# History

-The e_float project influenced the concept and creation of [Boost.Multiprecision](https://www.boost.org/doc/libs/1_75_0/libs/multiprecision/doc/html/index.html).
+The original `e_float` project influenced the concept and creation of [Boost.Multiprecision](https://www.boost.org/doc/libs/1_75_0/libs/multiprecision/doc/html/index.html).
 After the publication of the e_float paper in TOMS, the code was essentially evaluated as to how it